PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `ModelIRPassState` is the shared state object for ordered post-lowering groups.
-It owns one ModelIR graph index and one LayoutState, provides combined invariant validation, and centralizes deep snapshot/restore with index and layout resynchronization.
-Pass modules create their managers through this state rather than duplicating transaction plumbing.
+It owns one ModelIR graph index and one LayoutState, provides combined invariant validation, and centralizes deep snapshot/restore with index and layout resynchronization. `run_model_ir_pass_group` is the common execution boundary: it creates that state, registers a supplied ordered spec set, executes the manager, preserves caller-provided zero-valued statistics, and strips manager control fields from returned semantic diagnostics.
+Duplicate fan-out, mixed attention layout, and boundary-input layout runners therefore own only their match guards, rewrite callbacks, stable pass specifications, and typed legacy result adapters rather than duplicating manager and result-aggregation plumbing.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces